SRD-Archive/srd-archive/OpenD6_SRD/OpenD6 Space SRD.md

 Chapter 2

-Flaw (1): All diﬃculties associated with using the Special Ability are increased by
+Flaw (1): All difficulties associated with using the Special Ability are increased by
 +2 per rank.
-The greater the rank associated with this Flaw, the greater the diﬃculty modiﬁer.
+The greater the rank associated with this Flaw, the greater the difficulty modiﬁer.
-Minor Stigma (3): The character cannot use the Special Ability without performing the “proper rituals” before or after (someone with a natural weapon who must sketch an image of his intended victim before hunting him down; a shapeshifter
+Minor Stigma (3): The character cannot use the Special Ability without performing the "proper rituals" before or after (someone with a natural weapon who must sketch an image of his intended victim before hunting him down; a shapeshifter